Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Computational aspects and simulation study

 To demonstrate the detection power of our test, we simulate data that follows the SDE in \eqref{eq: SDE} with

 where

 By Remark~\ref{remark_fixed_point}, our results hold true in the case of a fixed starting point of the diffusion and we assume $X_0=0$ for simplicity in implementation.
 A display of $b_{alt}$ is included in Figure~\ref{Figure_2}.
 The simulation is done with a time horizon $T=10000$ on an equidistant grid with width $0.001$, i.e. we simulate $10^7$ values of the diffusion according to the Euler-Maruyama scheme (cf. Section~$9.1$ and $10.2$ in \cite{Kloeden}).
 In Figure~\ref{Figure_2} the minimal intervals of $D_{\alpha}^\eta$ given in Remark~\ref{remark_D_alpha} are depicted for $\alpha=0.05$ and the two values $\eta_1=0.05$ and $\eta_2=0.2$.
 Here, an interval $I\in D_\alpha^\eta$ is called minimal, if for any interval $I\neq J\in D_\alpha^\eta$ we have $J\nsubseteq I$.
 The test statistic is computed with the kernel given in \eqref{eq: K_alt}.

-In the following Table~\ref{Table_prop_rejection}, the proportion of detections is given for various values of $\eta$ and $\alpha$ for $N=500$ simulated paths.
+In Table~\ref{Table_prop_rejection}, the proportion of detections is given for various values of $\eta$ and $\alpha$ for $N=500$ simulated paths.
 The other simulation parameters and the grid specification are the same as given above.
 Table~\ref{Table_prop_rejection} also contains this proportion of detections 'locally' in order to show which of the three possible violations from $H_0(b_0,\eta)$ is detected.
 Note that it depends on $\eta$ if $b_{alt}$ lies outside an $\eta$-environment of $b_0$ or not.
 By our choice of $b_{alt}$ in \eqref{eq: b_alt} and $\|K\|_{[-1,1]}=\frac{15}{16}$ for $K$ in \eqref{eq: K_alt}, there is a deviation from $H_0(-x,\eta)$ for all